- Societal role

 The 3 winners will be announced at a special awards ceremony on 22 November in Brussels, where they will also have the opportunity to present their projects to an audience of sport inclusion experts and receive their €10,000 awards.

-The call for entries is officially open from June 15 to September 15.
+The call for entries was open from June 15 to September 15.

-Projects will be evaluated based on the degree to which they contribute to social inclusion through sport.
-Please do not submit projects that are still in the development phase and have not yet launched.
+Projects were evaluated based on the degree to which they contribute to social inclusion through sport, find below the shortlisted entries: